-We are Anna and Stuart and we run our small business from home in rural Stirlingshire, Scotland.
-Our love for Polish pottery began when we received a beautiful breakfast set as our wedding gift.
-We quickly began collecting other pieces and eventually replaced most of our tableware with Polish pottery.
-After receiving many compliments and buying a lot of pieces as gifts for friends and family, we decided to spread our love for Polish pottery and Groshek Pottery was born.
+I'm Anna and I run my small business from home in rural Stirlingshire, Scotland.
+My love for Polish pottery began with my own collection, which grew until I replaced most of my tableware with it.
+After receiving many compliments and buying a lot of pieces as gifts for friends and family, I decided to spread my love for Polish pottery and Groshek Pottery was born.

 Groshek (or groszek) means "polka dot" in Polish, which reflects the many beautiful spotty designs that Polish pottery is renowned for.

 Every piece of Polish pottery is handmade and hand-decorated using stamps and brushes.
 It comes in hundreds of shapes, with patterns ranging from classic dots and “peacock eyes” to more intricate “artistic” or “UNIKAT” patterns.

 My pottery comes from Zaklady Ceramiczne “Boleslawiec”, which is one of the biggest manufacturers in the region and whose tradition goes back to the 19th century.

 The high quality of the clay combined with the manufacturing process make Polish pottery extremely durable.
 Fired at over 1200°C, it is classed as stoneware and safe to use in dishwashers, microwaves and fridges.
 This makes Polish pottery suitable for everyday use at home and in catering.